10 Most-Tracked Google Analytics Metrics : Experts’ Survey - I

 Each source helps you gauge the health of your website.
 For example, a high volume of referral traffic shows that 3rd party websites or people on social media sites are frequently talking about your brand or website.

 Brandon Cook, Director of Marketing at Clean Origin, informs how organic traffic metric helped them identify and confirm a strategic approach to build relevant, high ranking content.

 Brandon likes to find more organic traffic by identifying top-performing organic pages.
-He says, “First, you must use a Segment.
+He says, "First, you must use a Segment.
 For this, you must identify sessions that start with the source / medium combination you desire.
-For this, I used 'contains' 'google / organic and set the sequence start with first user interaction.
+For this, I used 'contains' 'google / organic and set the sequence starting with the first user interaction.
 From there, navigate to Site Content > All Pages and you will have all of the landing pages that were accessed through google / organic.
 What we look for is month-over-month changes to see traffic growth to specific pages.
-You can access this information a number of different ways, but we love using segments to build cohorts of customers.”
+You can access this information a number of different ways, but we love using segments to build cohorts of customers."

 By adding the web traffic sources metric to your SEO performance dashboard, you can dive deeper into your marketing efforts.

 Pageviews is the total number of loads/reloads/revisit of the same page within a single user session for a given period of time.
 So, it can include multiple views from the same user session.
 In short, the total number of pages viewed is a pageview.
 And 'Unique Pageview' in Google Analytics represents the total number of sessions when a specific page was viewed at least once.

 To have a closer look at Pageviews, navigate to

 One can also find Pageviews by navigating to